Non-conservation of the valley density and its implications for the observation of the valley Hall effect

 The zig-zag+bearded termination presents us with a more familiar scenario.
-Panel (b) of Fig.~\ref{fig:current_distr} shows that the valley Hall current is approximately constant ($-0.55$ in units of $e^2E/(2\pi)$ at $\varepsilon_{\rm F}=0.3t$) in the bulk.
-At the same time the valley density accumulation rate, presented in panel (d) has spikes of opposite signs on the two edges.
-This suggests a more conventional picture of valley density being transported from one edge to the other.
-The reason for the overall valley number conservation is, in contrast to the previous example, absence of any partially filled bands that would connect the two valleys.
+Fig.~\ref{fig:current_distr} (b) shows that the valley Hall current is approximately constant ($-0.55$ in units of $e^2E/(2\pi)$ at $\varepsilon_{\rm F}=0.3t$) in the bulk.
+At the same time the valley density accumulation rate [panel (d)] has spikes of opposite signs on the two edges (red dots).
+In this case, valley density is transported from one edge to the other.
+The reason for the overall valley number conservation is, in contrast to the previous example, absence of partially filled bands connecting the two valleys.

 {\it Conclusion}---The modified continuity equation~(\ref{eq:anomalous_continuity_equation}) allows us to explain how a non-vanishing undergap valley current can coexist with a vanishing valley density accumulation in a fully gapped non-topological time-reversal-invariant system with perfectly degenerate valleys.
 Any valley density accumulation requires the existence of states at the Fermi level and furthermore it is a dissipative process which requires a scattering mechanism to reach a steady state.
 We have provided closed expressions for calculating valley density accumulation rates on the edges of a two-dimensional material and we have applied them to the gapped graphene model: these formulas show that the connection between bulk currents and measurable edge accumulations is much more complex than previously suspected.
 This, in particular, leads us to surmise that any physical system in which evidence of the VHE has been found either by Kerr rotation microscopy~\cite{Lee2016} or by non-local resistance measurements \cite{Gorbachev, Sui2015, 10.1063/1.5094456, Shimazaki2015, Rebeca} cannot be a true insulator but must have partially populated bulk or edge states.